 The planetarium is located in the Rose Center for Earth and Space in the American Museum of Natural History at Central Park West and 79th Street in New York City.
-It is open from 10 am to 5:45 pm daily.
-Shows run every half hour from 10:30 am to 4:30 pm.
+The easiest way to get there is by subway; the B and C lines stop at 81st Street.

 The Hayden Planetarium is open from 10am to 5:45pm daily; shows run every half hour from 10:30am to 4:30pm.